chaoticbob/GraphicsExperiments/projects/raytracing/README.md

 and the typical PBR approach (with LUT, irradiance, and environment textures).
 It's very slow since there's a large number of samples for both the diffuse and specular calculation.

 There are no punctual lights in this sample, all the lighting is done via IBL.
-Punctual lights migt get added later.
+Punctual lights might get added later.

 Shaders are found in the [assets/projects/027_raytracing_pbr_spheres_d3d12](https://github.com/chaoticbob/GraphicsExperiments/tree/main/assets/projects/027_raytracing_pbr_spheres_d3d12) directory.

+HDRI images for IBL are from [Poly Haven](https://polyhaven.com/hdris), which are generously provided under [CC0](https://polyhaven.com/license).

 ## refract
 ![alt text](../../images/screenshots/raytracing/refract.png?raw=true)